Pedro-Reyes/Pedro-Reyes/README.md

 - 👋 Hi, I’m @Pedro-Reyes
 - 👀 I’m interested in movies, videogames, and more.
 I am new in this.
-- 🌱 I’m currently learning javascript, pyton and the others languages in other moment.
+- 🌱 I am currently learning html, css, javascript and other languages that I will learn later.
+I want to be a full-stack developer learning all the technologies I can.

 <!---